anuket-project/anuket-specifications/doc/common/chapter00.md

 <a name="3.4.1"></a>
 ### Relationship to ETSI-NFV

 The ETSI NFV ISG is very closely related to the Anuket project, in that it is a group that is working on supporting technologies for NFV applications (**Figure 5** illustrates the scope of ETSI-NFV).
-To facilitate more collaboration as the project matures, the Anuket specifications' scope (**Figure 2** above) purposely references certain ETSI NFV reference points, as specified by ETSI GR NFV 002[3].
+To facilitate more collaboration as the project matures, the Anuket specifications' scope (**Figure 2** above) purposely references certain ETSI NFV reference points, as specified by ETSI GS NFV 002[3].

 <p align="center"><img src="./figures/tech_relation_etsi.png" alt="scope" title="Document Types" width="100%"/></p>
 <p align="center"><b>Figure 5:</b> Scope ETSI NFV.</p>